Blog

 4. External Communication: This refers to interactions with individuals outside the company, such as customers, stockholders, suppliers, partners, and regulatory organizations.
 External communication supports increased sales, efficient operations, and overall company sales performance.

-Imagine a company reaching out to customers through emails or holding meetings with suppliers to discuss product orders.
+Example: Imagine a company reaching out to customers through emails or holding meetings with suppliers to discuss product orders.

 According To The Mode Of Expression: